-Environmental Impact Proposed Mitigating General Plan 2050 Policies and Actions Significance with Mitigation AGRICULTURAL RESOURCES (AG) Impact AG-1: Implementation of the proposed project could result in the conversion of Prime Farmland, Farmland of Statewide Importance, and Unique Farmland land (together referred to as "CEQA Important Farmland") to non- agricultural land uses.
+Environmental Impact Proposed Mitigating General Plan 2050 Policies and Actions Significance with Mitigation AGRICULTURAL RESOURCES (AG) AGRICULTURAL RESOURCES (AG) Impact AG-1: Implementation of the proposed project could result in the conversion of Prime Farmland, Farmland of Statewide Importance, and Unique Farmland land (together referred to as "CEQA Important Farmland") to non-agricultural land uses.
 Mitigation Measures Considered.
 In compliance with CEQA, "each public agency shall mitigate or avoid the significant effects on the environment of the project it carries out or approves whenever it is feasible to do so."
-5 The term "feasible" is defined in CEQA to mean, "capable of being accomplished in a successful manner within a reasonable period of time, taking into account economic, environmental, social, and technological factors."
-6 CEQA Guidelines Section 15370 defines "mitigation" as: (1) avoiding the impact altogether by not taking a certain action or parts of an action; (2) minimizing impacts by limiting the degree or magnitude of an action and its implementation; (3) rectifying the impact over time by preservation and maintenance operations during the life of the action; and (5) compensating for the impact by replacing or providing substitute resources or environments.
+(Public Resources Code Section 21002.1(b) The term "feasible" is defined in CEQA to mean, "capable of being accomplished in a successful manner within a reasonable period of time, taking into account economic, environmental, social, and technological factors."
+(Public Resources Code Section 21061.1) CEQA Guidelines Section 15370 defines "mitigation" as: (1) avoiding the impact altogether by not taking a certain action or parts of an action; (2) minimizing impacts by limiting the degree or magnitude of an action and its implementation; (3) rectifying the impact by repairing, rehabilitating, or restoring the impacted environment; (4) reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action; and (5) compensating for the impact by replacing or providing substitute resources or environments.
 The following is a brief discussion of the mitigation measures considered for mitigating or avoiding the impact of the conversion of agricultural lands to other uses and their infeasibility.
 However, as shown, no feasible mitigation measures are available that would reduce the agricultural resource impact to less-than-significant levels.
 Significant and unavoidable Replacement of Agricultural Resources.
 This measure would replace the existing agricultural use with the same use on other property that is not currently used for agriculture.
 From a statewide perspective, the replacement of farmland means that there will be no net loss of farmland in the state.
 However, CEQA Important Farmland would still be developed.
 There is limited undeveloped land in the EIR Study Area that is not currently designated as agricultural, restricting the amount of agricultural land that would be able to be replaced elsewhere in the area, and thus conversion of these lands would be insufficient to achieve no net loss.
 Moreover, even if adequate land could be identified to achieve no net loss, the challenges of creating the soil, irrigation, climatic, and economic conditions that are required for productive farmland (i.e., that achieve the same CEQA Important Farmland status) are significant, and there would be no guarantee that replacement land could be successfully farmed.
 In addition, replacing existing undeveloped areas with active agriculture could trigger a range of negative environmental impacts, including increased groundwater consumption, habitat destruction, erosion, air quality impacts, and herbicide and pesticide application.
 As such, the replacement of the existing agricultural uses on other properties within the Sphere of Influence is infeasible.
+Transfer of Development Rights.
+Transferring development rights would involve the purchasing of the right to develop land from a currently undeveloped piece of land and transferring those rights to farmland within the city.
+Thus, this option is also infeasible because there would still be a net loss of farmland (i.e., the farmland preserved would still likely be preserved anyhow).
+Even if farmland would be preserved elsewhere in Sonoma County, the CEQA Important Farmland in the city would be developed, resulting in a net loss of CEQA Important Farmland.
+Therefore, for the reasons outlined previously, and in this paragraph, it would not prevent significant impacts